During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path forward.

 - How long you’ve lived in Ohio

-- Whether you and your spouse own a home or other assets that need to be divided
+- Whether you and your spouse own a home or other assets to be divide

-- Whether you have children and need a court to decide on custody or visitation
+- Do you have children and need a court to decide on custody or visitation

-- Whether you have legal grounds for a divorce or simply want to part ways
+- Do you have legal grounds for a divorce or simply want to part ways

 - Whether your consent to the marriage was obtained through fraud

-If you’re considering ending your marriage, a skilled divorce lawyer can explain the different options in Ohio and how each might apply to your situation.
-Your attorney can help you make an informed decision that is in your best interests and the best interests of your children.
+If you’re considering ending your marriage, a family lawyer can explain your options nd how each might apply.
+Your attorney can help you make an informed decision that is in your and your children’s best interests.

-An Ohio family lawyer also can discuss with you what to expect if you need to divide assets or debts from your marriage, whether you might be able to get alimony or child support payments, and the process for determining custody of your children.
+An Ohio family lawyer also can discuss what to expect if you need to divide assets or debts, whether you might be able to get alimony or child support payments, and the process for determining custody.

-In Ohio, a prenup can be used to address a number of issues that might arise if you and your spouse eventually divorce.
-Provisions in a prenup commonly may include:
+In Ohio, a prenup can address various issues that might arise.
+Provisions in a prenup commonly include:

 - The division of individual or joint property